A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 \textbf{Methods.} In sandbox settings, agents need to first determine what goals to pursue before they can decide how to achieve them.
 Existing works can be divided into two complementary directions.
 The first direction emphasizes goal generation through intrinsically motivated exploration.
 With LLMs, agents can propose adaptive goals conditioned on their current state, skills, and environment for curriculum learning.
 Voyager~\cite{wang2023voyager} exemplifies this idea by prompting an LLM to continually generate new objectives, building a self-directed curriculum and accumulating a library of reusable skills.
 OMNI~\cite{zhang2024omni} utilizes LLMs to determine interesting tasks for curriculum design, overcoming the previous challenge of quantifying "interestingness".
 ELLM~\cite{du2023guiding} queries LLMs for next goals given an agent’s current context, and rewards agents for accomplishing those suggestions in the sparse-reward setting; SPRING~\cite{wu2024spring} uses LLMs to summarize useful knowledge from the Crafter paper~\cite{hafner2021benchmarking} and progressively prompts the LLM to generate next action.

 The second direction is hierarchical planning for task execution.
 Sandbox objectives such as constructing tools or building structures require agents to gather dispersed resources and follow multi-step recipes with strict dependencies.
 DEPS~\cite{wang2023describe} introduces plan correction: the LLM generates candidate subgoals, monitors execution outcomes, and self-explains failures in order to iteratively repair its plans, while leaving the final action execution to goal-conditioned controllers.
 Subsequent work emphasized making planning more reusable.
-GITM~\cite{zhu2023ghost} prompts LLM to decompose goals and retrieves external knowledge such as crafting recipes, while long-term memory preserves common subplans that can be reused across tasks.
 JARVIS-1~\cite{wang2023jarvis} extend this idea by integrating multimodal perception and memory, grounding subgoal generation in visual context.
 Later work such as Plan4MC~\cite{yuan2023plan4mc} and RL-GPT~\cite{rlgpt} extend hierarchical planning by coupling high-level LLM planners with low-level controllers trained via reinforcement learning.
 Finally, multi-agent frameworks such as HAS~\cite{zhao2024hierarchical} and S-Agents~\cite{sagents} extend hierarchical planning to cooperative settings, dispatching subgoals across multiple agents to parallelize progress on complex objectives.
+A third, increasingly direction grounds open-ended progression in learned world models.
+WALL-E aligns an LLM world model with the environment by extracting symbolic action rules and knowledge graphs into executable code, letting an RL-free model-predictive-control planner substantially raise success rates on the Minecraft-like Mars world~\cite{zhou2025walle}.
+ADAM autonomously learns a causal world graph from scratch, enabling interpretable lifelong task solving even in modified Minecraft worlds where prior crafting knowledge is unavailable~\cite{yu2025adam}.
+DLLM injects LLM-proposed subgoal hints into a model-based agent's imagined rollouts, rewarding hint-aligned transitions to improve exploration in the sparse-reward Crafter and Minecraft environments~\cite{liu2024dllm}.